 A time to share and talk together provides a sense of community for the children.
 We begin with prayer for our day and for any children absent.
 We discuss our theme of the week and current learning projects.
 This is a time of contribution from the children and a chance to strengthen our communication and listening skills.

 We wash our hands and then use letter recognition for the children to find their placemats at the table.
 A healthy snack from home is enjoyed while the children practice their socialization skills.
+We wash our hands again and put our snack bags away.

 Music and Rhyme: